btayagua/Briza-Election-Analysis/README.md

 ![Latino Populations in All States](https://github.com/user-attachments/assets/3522256b-5630-4ff1-a2c7-aa86767611e1)

 ### We also know that the Latino population makes up a significant portion of the total population because of how it compares to the average populations of white people in each county.
+This makes sense since porportionally California and Texas are larger states.

 ![Latino Distribution in California](https://github.com/user-attachments/assets/a53a4a94-07a3-4c94-b72d-c699ad45938c)